 At times you have to already be considered an expert to join a panel since it makes no sense for someone to be up there who doesn’t know what they are talking about.

-But if you are able to network your way into being seated at a panel it is a great way to share your knowledge and add to your status as an expert.
+But if you are able to network your way into being seated on a panel it is a great way to share your knowledge and add to your status as an expert.

 Giving Away Your Experience For Free